adlnet/xAPI-Spec/xAPI-Communication.md

 ###### LRS Requirements

+* While an LRS MUST NOT have duplicate Statement Ids due to the uniqueness requirement, it does not have to perform checks at the time Statements are received.
+The following requirements are for LRSs that do such a check:

 * An LRS MUST NOT make any modifications to its state based on receiving a Statement with a statementID that it already has a Statement for.
 Whether it responds with `409 Conflict` or `204 No Content`, it MUST NOT modify the Statement or any other